mickalleny2k/applied_statistics/README.md

 - Change the current working directory to the location where you want the cloned directory.

-- Type git clone, and then paste the URL you copied earlier.
+- Type `git clone`, and then paste the URL you copied earlier.

 - Press Enter to create your local clone.